Kocbek Lodge at Korošica

 The Kocbek Lodge at Korošica (Kocbekov dom na Korošici; 1803 m) is a mountain lodge standing on the Korošica Pasture on the Dleskovec Plateau, below the southern slope of Mount Ojstrica.
 It is named after Fran Kocbek, an early promoter of mountain hiking in the Kamnik–Savinja Alps.
-The first lodge, which was built in 1876, burnt in 1881.
+The first lodge, which was built in 1876, burned in 1881.
 A year later a new one was built.
 During World War II, it was captured by the Germans.
 It was expanded and modified from 1969 to 1973.
 The lodge was destroyed by a fire on October 20, 2017.